torvalds/linux/Documentation/filesystems/ext4/attributes.rst

 ACLs and other security data (selinux).
-With the ``user_xattr`` mount option it is possible for users to store extended attributes so long as all attribute names begin with “user”; this restriction seems to have disappeared as of Linux 3.0.
+With the ``user_xattr`` mount option it is possible for users to store extended attributes so long as all attribute names begin with “user”; this restriction seems to have disappeared as of GNU/Linux 3.0.

 There are two places where extended attributes can be found.
 The first place is between the end of each inode entry and the beginning of the